Miaohai/yoga_posenet_game/readme.md

 ## For development run watchify
   - npm run watch

-Open localhost in two browser tabs.
+Open localhost in one browser tabs.